arungudelli/angularjswiki/content/en/fontawesome/fa-slack.md

-## Change Slack icon size
+## Change fa-slack icon size
-To increase Slack font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-slack.
+To increase fa-slack font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-slack.

 Increase in icon size will be relative to their parent container.